About the Artist

 Wendy graduated from Brown University with a B.A. in Visual Art in May 2019.
 Her work has been exhibited in venues such as Chashama Matawan (NJ), Kimmel Galleries (NYC), Riverfront Art Gallery (Yonkers, NY), Granoff Center for the Creative Arts (Providence, RI), List Art Center (Providence, RI), Brown/RISD Hillel (Providence, RI), Greenpoint Gallery (Brooklyn, NY), Purpl Crayon Gallery (Hastings, NY), and Interchurch Center (NYC).
 In January 2020 she was a resident for sculpture at the Vermont Studio Center.

 Her studio practice is complimented by her work in museums and the nonprofit arts.
 As a curator, gallery preparator, artist assistant, and more, she is passionate about research, design, and community advocacy.
-She is currently a teaching artist at the Church Street School for Music and Art in New York.
+She is currently a teaching artist at the Church Street School for Music & Art and KoKo NYC.

 For more information, please see the artist's resume and follow her on Instagram @wendycohenart.